Professor Nisar Ahmed

 Cody Charland (M.S.
 2020, B.S.
 2018, Aerospace Engineering Sciences)

 M.S.
 Thesis: “Autonomous Aerial Search and Mapping of Unknown Built Environments”

 Post-grad position: Stratom, Inc. (Boulder, CO)

 M.S.
 Thesis: “Cooperative Robot Localization Using Event-triggered Estimation ”

 Post-grad position: Point One Navigation (San Francisco, CA)

 M.S.
 Thesis: “Semantic Likelihood Models for Bayesian Inference in Human-Robot Interaction”

-Currently employed at Maidbot (Austin, TX).
+Post-grad position: Engineer at Maidbot (Austin, TX).

 Matthew Aitken (M.S.
 Aerospace Engineering Sciences, 2016)

 M.S.
 Thesis: “Assured Human-Autonomy Interaction through Machine Self-Confidence”